robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 The term "Merkle Mountain Range" is due to [PeterTodd] and has wide acceptance as the identifier for the approach to managing Merkle trees described by this specification.
 This is typically abbreviated as MMR.

+An MMR is the unique series of perfect binary merkle trees required to commit its leaves.
+The nodes, including the leaves are stored linearly.

+       6
+     2   5
+    0 1 3 4 7

+This illustrates `MMR(8)`, which is comprised of two perfect trees.
+The first is rooted at 6, and the second is the single leaf element 7.
+As leaves are added to an MMR, additional nodes are appended to "merge" with the preceding tree if the height of the new node matches the height of that tree.
+This process repeats as the interior nodes are added until all trees are complete and are of different heights.

+Nodes in an MMR are organized linearly in storage, and are strictly write once and append only.
 The MMR can also be seen as the node visitation order obtained by the post-order traversal of a series of complete binary trees.

-This specification defines the how to produce and consume the proof types for inclusion and consistency, in CBOR, for a Verifiable Data Structure based on the MMR construction.
+This specification defines how to create, verify and encode proofs of inclusion and consistency for MMR's in CBOR.
-It additionally defines a small number of primitive operations commonly useful in the context of MMR's.

 Proving and verifying is defined in terms of the cryptographic, asynchronous, accumulator described by [ReyzinYakoubov]

+Algorithms for leaf addition and for proving and verifying inclusion and consistency are defined.
+Additionally a small number of primitive operations commonly useful in the context of MMR's are provided.
 The format of the underlying storage is outside the scope of this document, however some minimal requirements are established for interfacing with it.

 There are distinct advantages for maintainers of verifiable data and for parties relying on the verifiability of that data when using this approach:

-- Updates to the persistent tree data are co-ordination free.
+- Updates to the persistent MMR data can be co-ordination free.
 Competing writers can safely use [Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control)
-- Tree data does not change once written.
+- MMR data does not change once written.
   This makes additions immediately available for replication and caching with mechanisms such as [HTTP_ETag](https://en.wikipedia.org/wiki/HTTP_ETag)
-- Proofs of inclusion for a specific element are permanently consistent with all future states of the tree.
+- Proofs of inclusion for a specific element are permanently consistent with all future states of the MMR.
-  And, a tree state which fails this property is provably inconsistent.
+  And, an MMR state which fails this property is provably inconsistent.
-- A proof of inclusion can be verified against any historic accumulator, provided the element being verified was included in the tree at the time the accumulator was obtained.
+- A proof of inclusion can be verified against any historic accumulator, provided the element being verified was included in the MMR at the time the accumulator was obtained.
+- Proof of consistency can be defined as the proof of inclusion for each old accumulator entry, and so inherit all the properties of the inclusion proofs.
-- For a previously saved inclusion proof, there are at most log 2 (n) future accumulator states required to show its validity against any future tree.
+- For a previously saved inclusion proof, there are at most log 2 (n) future accumulator states required to show its validity against any future MMR.
   Where n is the count of additions made after the entry was added.
 - MMR's can be pruned without breaking these properties of inclusion and consistency.
-- The accumulator states naturally emerge from the MMR and are also permanently consistent with future states of the tree.
+- The accumulator states naturally emerge from the MMR and are also permanently consistent with future states of the MMR.
-- Any MMR state which fails to satisfy these properties is provably inconsistent.
-- For both proofs of inclusion and proofs of consistency, the verification paths are strict prefixes of all future verification paths for those same items.

 The above advantages mostly follow from:

 - A post order traversal of a binary tree results in a naturally linear storage organization.
 As observed  in [CrosbySecondaryStorage].
-- An asynchronous cryptographic accumulator naturally emerges when maintaining a tree in this way.
+- An asynchronous cryptographic accumulator naturally emerges when maintaining an MMR in this way.
   [ReyzinYakoubov] defines the properties of these, which are particularly relevant here, as "Low update frequency" and "Old-Accumulator Compatibility".
-- As the post order traversal index is permanently identifying for any elements siblings and parents, the authentication path element indices is known and permanent.
+- As the post order traversal index is permanently identifying for any elements siblings and parents, the verification path element indices is known and permanent.
-  It can be easily computed without needing to materialize the tree in whole or in part.
+  It can be easily computed without needing to materialize the MMR in whole or in part.

 Further work in [BNT] defines additional advantages for contexts in which "stream" processing of verifiable data is desirable.
 Post-order, Pre-order and in-order tree traversal are defined by [KnuthTBT]